NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_poses_handlers.rst

 The vision pick loop
 """"""""""""""""""""""""""""""

-1. Camera detects object relative to markers and sends x<sub>rel</sub>, y<sub>rel</sub>, yaw<sub>rel</sub>
+1. Camera detects object relative to markers and sends x<sub>rel</sub>, y<sub>rel</sub>, yaw<sub>rel</sub>.
-2. The object is placed on the workspace, revealing the object pose in robot coordinates x, y, z, roll, pitch, yaw
+2. The object is placed on the workspace, revealing the object pose in robot coordinates x, y, z, roll, pitch, yaw.
 3. The grip is applied on the absolute object pose and gives the pose the robot should move to.

-Poses & Trajectories
+Poses & trajectories
 """"""""""""""""""""""""""""""""""

-List of Poses
+List of poses

-Parameters - Poses Handlers
+Parameters - Poses handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table:: Poses Handlers' Parameters
    :header-rows: 1